Large neutrino asymmetry from forbidden decay of dark matter: Conclusion

 \section{Conclusion}

 We have proposed a mechanism to produce large neutrino asymmetry at low scale from dark matter decay.
 While dark matter is cosmologically stable, it can decay in the early Universe due to finite temperature effects and if DM is asymmetric like the visible matter, its decay into light neutrinos can transfer some of the dark sector asymmetries into neutrinos.
 The decay of DM is enabled in the vicinity of a first order phase transition which leads to sharp change in one of the dark sector particle's mass.
 The large neutrino asymmetry can have interesting cosmological consequences like altering light nuclei abundance which can solve the recently reported Helium-4 anomaly.
 Such asymmetry can also lead to observable $\Delta N_{\rm eff}$ at future CMB experiments.
-In order to be in agreement with the observed baryon asymmetry, such decay of DM and hence the FOPT are required to occur below the electroweak scale.
+In order to be in agreement with the observed baryon asymmetry, such decay of DM and hence the FOPT is required to occur below the electroweak scale.
 This keeps the corresponding gravitational wave peak frequencies in nHz-mHz ballpark.
-Due to the presence of new physics below the electroweak scale, the model can have other detection prospects which we do not discuss here.
-Asymmetric DM with new gauge interactions can give rise DM self-interactions motivated from small-scale structure problems of cold DM.
-Additionally, such gauge portal interactions also open up interesting direct detection prospects which we discuss briefly in appendix \ref{appen2}.
+Due to the presence of new physics below the electroweak scale, the model can have other detection prospects the details of which we do not discuss here.
+We briefly comment upon interesting direct detection prospects of DM via Higgs portal interactions in Appendix \ref{appen2}.
+While we have not explored the possibility of explaining the observed baryon asymmetry within the same setup, it can be generated independently from heavy right handed neutrino decay \cite{Gu:2010xc}.
+Given the upper bound on reheating temperature $T_{\rm rh} < 10^{6}$ GeV from the requirement of keeping washout and asymmetry transferring scattering processes out of equilibrium, the leptogenesis is likely to occur via resonant enhancement or non-thermally.
+We leave such possible extensions of the framework to future studies.

 \acknowledgments The work of D.B. is supported by the Science and Engineering Research Board (SERB), Government of India grants MTR/2022/000575 and CRG/2022/000603.
 The work of N.D. is supported by the Ministry of Education, Government of India via the Prime Minister's Research Fellowship (PMRF) December 2021 scheme.